ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/05-writingdiagnostics.md

 ```
 You will see that they are imported from `esmvaltool.diag_scripts.shared` and
 take arguments such as `cfg` so that they can be saved in the appropriate output location.
-Using these helper functions will allow the `index.html` output to generated as it requires
-certain references that are parsed though with the `provenance_record`.

 ### Recording the provenance